Skip to content

 $ flutter pub add ft_mobile_agent_flutter

-This will add a line like the following to your package's pubspec.yaml (and run an implicit flutter pub get):
+This will add the following line to the pubspec.yaml of the package (and run an implicit flutter pub get):

 dependencies: